Nmerryman/simple_inject/README.txt

 TODO:
 clean up code
-add an easier dereferencer (consider wargs) add tests add the last version which allows the injection proc to take in current extra arguments  (I have decide to forgo this because I can just more easily implimentit in my callback)
+add an easier dereferencer/better encapsulation (consider wargs) add tests add the last version which allows the injection proc to take in current extra arguments  (I have decide to forgo this because I can just more easily implimentit in my callback)